compwiz32/PSADHealth/README.md

 ## Wiki

 Please visit the [WIKI](https://github.com/compwiz32/PSADHealth/wiki) page for more information about this module.
-The [WIKI](https://github.com/compwiz32/PSADHealth/wiki) is a complete knowledge base of the module; including recommended configurations and history of this this project.
+The [WIKI](https://github.com/compwiz32/PSADHealth/wiki) is a complete knowledge base of the module; including recommended configurations and history of this project.

 ## Contributions